Train: Cultural impact

 From the dawn of railroading, trains have had a significant cultural impact worldwide.
-Fast train travel made possible in days or hours journeys which previously took months.
-Transport of both freight and passengers became far cheaper, allowing for networked economies over large areas.
+Fast train travel made journeys that previously took days possible in a matter of hours.
+Transport of both freight and passengers became far cheaper, enabling networked economies across large areas.
 Towns and cities along railroad lines grew in importance, while those bypassed declined or even became ghost towns.
 Major cities such as Chicago became prominent because they were places where multiple train lines met.
 In the United States, the completion of the first transcontinental railroad played a major role in the settling of the western part of the nation by non-indigenous migrants and its incorporation into the rest of the country.
 The Russian Trans-Siberian Railway had a similar impact by connecting the vast country from east to west, and making travel across frozen Siberia possible.

 Trains have long had a major influence on music, art, and literature.
 Many films heavily involve or are set on trains.
 Toy train sets are commonly used by children, traditionally boys.
 Railfans are found around the world, along with hobbyists who create model train layouts.
 Train enthusiasts generally have a positive relationship with the railroad industry, though sometimes cause issues by trespassing.